 The full report details options and recommendations for the Project Sponsors to consider in designing the Assisters Program.
-What follows is a summary of key recommendations in relation to tiers of assistance and assister roles, eligibility, standards, training and recruitment and program monitoring.
+What follows is a summary of key recommendations in relation to assister roles and structure, eligibility, standards, training and recruitment and program monitoring that has been adopted by the Project Sponsors.